-With the Custom Design upgrade, you can personalize the look and feel of your blog with intelligent color tools, custom fonts, and a CSS editor that can be used to make more advanced design updates.
+With Customize you can personalize your blog’s look and feel with intelligent color tools, custom fonts, and a CSS editor that you can use for more precise control of your site’s design.

 The CSS panel contains an editor which can be used to customize the appearance of a theme using CSS code.
 The CSS editor is a more advanced option for those who know CSS or who are interested in learning it.
 If you don’t know CSS and want to learn, you can get help in our community CSS Customization support forum.
-For more information about working with the CSS editor, please read the Editing CSS help page.
+For more information about working with the CSS editor, check out our help pages on CSS Basics and Editing CSS.

 Frequently Asked Questions